 What is the best meat cut to make carne mechada?

-The best beef cut to make carne mechada is skirt beef.
+The best beef cut for carne mechada is skirt beef, a.k.a skirt steak.
 This is a fatty cut.
 It has abundant marbling, which makes it buttery-rich.
 The fat gives carne mechada much of its flavor and tenderness.
-Therefore, I donāt use any other fat in this recipe.
-Not even to make my sofrito.
-The grain is loose, making the meat chewy but tender at the same time.

 How to cook carne mechada

 Some people cook this meat in a pressure cooker.
-I cook it in a regular pot, not only because I donāt have a pressure cooker but because skirt beef can be very soft, so I find it unnecessary to cook it for a long time.
+Others, on a slow cooker or a crock pot.
+I cook it in a regular pot, not only because I don’t have the other devices but because skirt beef can be very soft, and I find cooking for a long time unnecessary.

 How to cook carne mechada in a regular pot